mikepassow/News-Scraping/README.md

 <h1>News Scraper</h1>
 <p>This app allows users to view news articles, save their favorites onto another page, and comment on their favorites.
 Each article displayed includes a headline which is also a link to the source article and a description that includes the date of publish.
-The app uses Node/Express for the server and routing, MongoDB/Mongoose for the database and models, Handlebars for the layout and views, & Cheerio/Request for scraping the data.</p>
+Each   The app uses Node/Express for the server and routing, MongoDB/Mongoose for the database and models, Handlebars for the layout and views, & Cheerio/Request for scraping the data.</p>

 <h3>Install dependencies</h3>
 <ul>